giga-sec/gigaSec-Tech-Notes/3. Notes/+Home.md

 Problems
-- Currently it takes time to organize information
+- ~~Currently it takes time to organize informatio My system isn't suitable for amassing lots of info in a short period of time whislt being understandable.~~
-- My system isn't suitable for amassing lots of info in a short period of time whislt being understandable. **Update: It's possible now thanks to me typing instead of copy pasting words**
+- **Update: It's possible now thanks to me typing instead of copy pasting words**
-- Abstract section seems a bit weak.
+- ~~Abstract section seems a bit weak.

 Abstract section